jow-/nlbwmon/README.md

 List available databases.
 Select a database to read from, and specify it with the -t option.

 #### commit
 Write data stored in memory to database file.
+Use just before a reboot for example.

 ## Use this repository as a package feed: